-According to a research by Deloitte – Employees under the age of 25, rate professional development as their number one driver of engagement, and this is the number two priority for workers up to age 35.
+According to a research by Deloitte – employees under the age of 25, rate professional development as their number one driver of engagement, and this is the number two priority for workers up to the age of 35.
 Providing interactive learning modules and solutions can help organizations fulfil this need.

 Microsoft Lync provides a unified communications platform, blending video, phone, instant messaging and collaborative work environments into one space.
 The app helps in-

 Slack app is like Facebook for the workplace.
 The Cloud platform is both a desktop and mobile internal team communication and engagement tool.
 The idea is to help teams consolidate their communications to one platform.
 Employees are part of “channels” which can be open or private.
 They can tag people, private message them and attach files.
 They can also search the whole archive on Slack to see what messages were sent.

 This is an employee engagement platform with built-in gamification for employee social collaboration, pulse survey tool, idea generation, and employee rewards.
 The app also allows for a 360-degree feedback, performance management, goal setting and eLearning.
 Engagedly takes a comprehensive and employee-driven approach to talent management.

 Every organisation has its own structure and work culture.
 Depending on their needs, while for some organizations the ready-to-use software and apps suffice, others with disparate needs and innumerable departments and locations etc. might require a custom software or app for employee engagement needs.